astronomer/docs/astro/connect-gcp.md

 To allow data pipelines running on GCP to access Google Cloud services in a secure and manageable way, Google recommends using [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity).
 All Astro clusters on GCP have Workload Identity enabled by default.
 Each Astro Deployment is associated with a Google service account that's created by Astronomer and is bound to an identity from your Google Cloud project's fixed workload identity pool.

-:::note
+:::info

-When connecting with Workload Identity from tasks using the Kubernetes Pod Operator (KPO), please first contact Astronomer support to enable the KPO service account binding.
+If you want to connect with Workload Identity from tasks using the KubernetesPodOperator (KPO), please first contact [Astronomer support](https://cloud.astronomer.io/support) to enable the KPO service account binding.

 :::